The List of Luke Bryan Albums in Order of Release Date

 - I Knew You That Way

-“Tailgates & Tanlines” is Luke Bryan’s third studio album, released on August 9, 2011, by Capitol Records Nashville.
-Bryan co-wrote eight of the album’s thirteen tracks, including the hit single “Country Girl (Shake It for Me).”
-The album has been praised as a summertime anthem, offering a blend of fun and sun-soaked tunes.
-One notable track, “Too Damn Young,” was originally recorded by Julie Roberts for her 2006 album “Men & Mascara.”
-Bryan’s “Tailgates & Tanlines” solidifies his reputation as a country music star, showcasing his songwriting skills and ability to create feel-good music.
+“Tailgates & Tanlines” is the third studio album by American country music artist Luke Bryan.
+The album was released on August 9, 2011, through Capitol Records Nashville.
+Bryan co-wrote eight out of thirteen tracks featured on the album, the chart-topper being “Country Girl (Shake It for Me)”.
+Recognized as a summer anthem, the fun and sun-kissed music featured on this album has been lauded.
+One high-profile track, “Too Damn Young,” was recorded first by Julie Roberts for her 2006 album “Men & Mascara.”
+“Tailgates & Tanlines” confirms Bryan’s status as a country music superstar, and they prove him to be a more-than-capable songwriter with a knack for writing feel-good music.

 4. Crash My Party (2013)